 However, anything else I get done that day I treat as a bonus.
 That way, I have no excuses for not getting my blog posts done because “technically” that’s the only thing on my plate for that day.

 Tip #2: Create a catch-all document of blog topic ideas

 Sit down one day for an hour or so and come up with as many topics for your blog posts as possible.
 Make a list of them and save them on your computer for reference.

 Doing this is so helpful.
 If you don’t do it, I guarantee when you sit down to write your blog posts, you won’t always know what to write about and you’ll get frustrated.
 It’s a waste of time.

-Pro Tip: Ask the audience.
+If you need even more ideas, ask your audience.
 You can use your client questionnaires to collect common pain points from your audience.
 Then, simply use those pain points to generate some blog post ideas.
 Done and done.
-Start free trial.

 Create a game plan, learn to batch task your work, and get to it.
 Good luck!

 If you’re interested in more ways to manage your small business, check out HoneyBook—client management software that makes it easy to manage projects, book clients, send invoices, and get paid.